Updated: Dec 19, 2022

-For many, the holidays are a joyful time!
-The holiday spirit is everywhere and November until January 1st is filled with food, family, gifts, parties and so much more.
+For many, holidays are a joyful time and are generally filled with food, family, fun, and more.
 But for some, the holidays aren’t that joyful.
 There are many reasons why this might be the case.
 Some include the loss of a loved one, the inability to be with loved ones during holidays, illness, feelings of loneliness, financial concerns, stress and so much more.
 If this sounds familiar, consider the following:

-Remember, however you feel during the holidays is real and valid because they are YOUR feelings.
-Reach out to others, spend time doing activities that are enjoyable for you, set boundaries and consider talking to friends, family or even a therapist if the holidays get particularly tough.
+Remember, however you feel during the holidays is valid because it's YOUR feelings.
+Reach out to others, spend time doing activities that are enjoyable for you, set boundaries, and consider talking to friends, family, or even a therapist if the holidays get particularly tough.